francesca-cantoni/AutonomousCatamaran/README.md

 ### Set up

-1. Check that the board has all the jumpers and switches in the same position as the image below.
-In particular pay attention to the ones highlighted with a yellow rectangle around
+1. Check that the board has all the jumpers and switches in the same position of the yellow rectangles in the image below

 <p align="center">
   <img src="images/dsPICDEM2.jpg" width="500">